MPEG transport stream: Null packets

 Some transmission schemes, such as those in ATSC and DVB, impose strict constant bitrate requirements on the transport stream.
 In order to ensure that the stream maintains a constant bitrate, a multiplexer may need to insert some additional packets.
 The PID 0x1FFF is reserved for this purpose.
-The payload of null packets is all zeroes, and the receiver is expected to ignore its contents.
+The null packets have a payload that is filled with 0xFF, and the receiver is expected to ignore its contents.